-It is a priority of Grand Ledge Public Schools to provide a safe and healthy educational environment.
+It is a priority of the Grand Ledge Public Schools to provide a safe and healthy educational environment.
 If a student illness or accident should occur on school property or at a school related event:

-- Parents will be contacted depending on the seriousness of the illness or injury; - If the illness or injury is serious, parents or the designated emergency contact person will be contacted to determine the best course of action to follow, or - If it is impossible to contact either of the above, the Grand Ledge Area Ambulance will be contacted.
+- Parents will be contacted depending on the seriousness of the illness or injury; - If the illness or injury is serious, parents or the designated emergency contact person will be contacted to determine the best course of action to follow; or - If it is impossible to contact either of the above, the Grand Ledge Area Ambulance Service will be contacted.
 The student will be placed under their care.
 If decided necessary, the student will be transported by ambulance to the hospital.
-Ambulance transportation changes will be the responsibility of the parents. - In NO instance, can a student be released to anyone other than the parents, unless parental consent and approval is obtained. - It is important that student emergency / medical cards have correct telephone numbers for emergency contact persons in the event that school personnel are not able to contact parents in an emergency situation.
+Ambulance transportation charges will be the responsibility of the parents. - In NO instance can the student be released to anyone but the parents, unless parental consent and approval is obtained. - It is important that the emergency/medical cards have the telephone number of an emergency contact person in the event that school personnel are not able to contact parents in an emergency situation.